-Running a Family Business: A Trip to the Print Studio with the Kids
+Behind the Scenes: Our Family Trip to the India Print Studio

-There's a particular kind of chaos to travelling to India with small children in tow - suitcases that come home fuller than they left, at least one missed nap on the way to the studio, someone always needing the loo the moment we arrive.
-And yet every trip, when it's time to visit the printers, I bring the kids with me.
+There's a particular kind of chaos to travelling to India with small children in tow - suitcases that come home fuller than they left, someone always needing the loo the wrong moment.
+And yet every trip, when it's time to visit the printers, I bring the kids with me - and they love it.

-So instead of leaving them behind, they come with me to the studio - past the courtyard where the cotton is laid out to dry, into the room where the printers work, each bent over long tables, stamping pattern after pattern by hand.
+So instead of leaving them behind, they come with me to the studio - past the courtyard where the cotton is laid out to dry, into the room where the printers work, each bent over long tables, stamping patterns by hand.
 My son knows the blocks now: how to hold one, where to press, how much ink is too much.
-My daughter, still young enough to need steadying hands nearby, presses her own patterns onto scrap paper while she watches everyone else work.
+My daughter Rosie, presses her own patterns onto scrap paper while she watches everyone else work.

 It's a fantastic, slightly unrepeatable kind of education.
 There's no lesson plan for watching a single block being pressed onto cotton the same way, over and over, until a whole length of fabric becomes one continuous, unbroken pattern, or for realising that the tablecloth on your own table at home was made by people whose faces you know.